 How’s that for a start?
 For more information about cleaning your home using natural, pet-safe ingredients, check out Ben Night’s book “Natural Green Cleaning: How to Organize, Clean, and Keep Your Home spotless Without Toxic Cleaners” or check out “The Organically Clean Home: 150 Everyday Organic Products You Can Make Yourself – the Natural, Chemical Free Way” by Becky Rapinchuk.
 You can also find Becky on her website: Clean Mama.
 We hope you will be well on your way to a happy and safe spring (err, summer) cleaning experience!

 During our time with your pet, we make sure to clean up any mess we made during the visit, and part of our meet and greet includes asking which cleaners you would like us to use (and where they are located in your home) in case of any accidents or muddy paw prints.
-More information on our walking packages can be found here.
+Contact us for more information on our walking packages.